 But no Peru trip is complete without visiting Lima, the so-called City of Kings.
-It is a place where you will find some of the gorgeous sweeping views of the Pacific Ocean, a vibrant nightlife, and of course, some of the best Peruvian cuisine.
+It is a place where you will find some gorgeous sweeping views of the Pacific Ocean, vibrant nightlife, and of course, some of the best Peruvian cuisine.

 That is why we have written this guide on safety in Lima so you can stay safe and enjoy the best that the city has to offer.

 As we have mentioned, Lima is a city with dangerous parts and safe parts.
 For the majority of travelers, you won’t need to worry about the dangerous parts simply because you will be staying very far from them.

 Lima is a huge city and it stretches very far, and there is little to no reason why anyone should be going to a dangerous part of town because there is nothing to do there.
 However, there is one exception when it comes to this rule, and that is the historic center of Lima, which we will talk more about later.